 - Sign-in address, i.e., SIP URI.
-To switch from letters of the alphabet to symbols such as @, - and period, see Section 4.4. - User name, in UPN (User Principal Name) format, i.e., the way the user's name appears in their e-mail address listed in the Active Directory: username@domain.com - User's network IT password (the same password you use to access your PC) - 2.
-Press the Sign in softkey; after signing in successfully, the New Device Lock Code screen opens (see under Section 5 for more information).
+To switch from letters of the alphabet to symbols such as @, - and period, see Section 0. - User name, in UPN (User Principal Name) format, i.e., the way the user's name appears in their e-mail address listed in the Active Directory: username@domain.com - User's network IT password (the same password you use to access your PC) - 2.
+Press the Sign in softkey; after signing in successfully, the New Device Lock Code screen opens (see under Section 0 for more information).

-4.3 Signing in with the Cloud PBX Web Option
+4.3 Signing in with Web Sign-in (Cloud) Option

-This section shows how to sign in with the Cloud PBX Web option, a.k.a.
-Device Pairing.
-Signing in with this option enables connectivity to Microsoft's Cloud PBX, Microsoft's cloud-hosted version of enterprise voice.
+Signing in with this option, a.k.a.
+Device Pairing, enables connectivity to Microsoft's Cloud PBX, Microsoft's cloud-hosted version of enterprise voice.

-Note: Applies only to Microsoft Cloud PBX users using the 405HD phone.
+Note: Applies only to Microsoft Cloud PBX users.

-The option exempts users from having to laboriously key in their user name and password using the phone keypad.
-If the option is selected, a URL and a Pairing Code are displayed:
+Signing in with this option exempts users from having to laboriously key in their user name and password using the phone keypad.